jasonbarbee/ansible-cisco-inventory/README.md

 7. Assessment tooling to run mass commands and backups for auditing your network.

 ## Docker - the easy way
-I built a Docker image that has everything pre-built and ready to run to scan a list of IPs.
+I built a Docker image that has everything pre-built and ready to run all tooling.

 ```
 docker pull jasonbarbee/ansible-cisco-inventory